poezio/poezio/doc/source/install.rst

 Poezio is a python3.4 (and above)-only application, so you will first need that.

+Packages required for building poezio and deps:

+- make
+- gcc
+- libidn and libidn-dev, only if you want to use cython_ (see below)
+- python3-devel (or equivalent)
+- python3-setuptools

-You will also need the python3-devel package or equivalent, and make, in order to compile the poezio C module.
-Then you can run ``make`` to build it.
+Then you can run ``make`` to build it the poezio C extension module.
 If you downloaded the standalone stable package, you are finished here and can skip to :ref:`running poezio <poezio-run-label>`.

-Poezio depends on two libraries:
+Poezio needs two libraries to run:

 - aiodns_
 - slixmpp_